jnhuang02/web103_finalproject/README.md

 [gif goes here]

 ### [ADDITIONAL FEATURES GO HERE - ADD ALL FEATURES HERE IN THE FORMAT ABOVE; you will check these off and add gifs as you complete them]

+User can search and filter events by name and location respectively

 ## Installation Instructions